Christmas is a great time to create happy memories. But, accidents can happen during the excitement of the season.

-- Tis the season to be jolly…If you are planning a Christmas party, be considerate towards your neighbours and make sure your visitors are too.
-Don’t let it spiral out of control, or be too loud and go on too late.
+- If you're planning a Christmas party, please be considerate towards your neighbours and make sure your visitors are too.
+Don’t let parties spiral out of control, be too loud or go on too late.

-- Only buy and use Christmas lights marked with a safety standard and check all wiring is secure and no wires are frayed or loose before using.
-Do not overload sockets, unplug all lights when leaving your home or going to bed.
+- Only buy and use Christmas lights marked with a safety standard, and check all wiring is secure and no wires are frayed or loose before using.
+Don't overload sockets, and make sure you unplug all lights when leaving your home or going to bed.

-- Bogus callers can be more active around the festive season, remind elderly and vulnerable family and friends of safety advice.
+- Bogus callers can be more active around the festive season.
+Remind elderly and vulnerable family and friends of safety advice.

 - Christmas may be a difficult time for some people.
 If you're in an abusive relationship, there is support available, don’t suffer in silence this Christmas.

 - Gift buying can be very expensive.
 Consider cheaper options which will still allow you to enjoy Christmas.
 See our money advice pages for top tips.